-The Low-Income Housing Tax Credit (LIHTC) is a dollar-for-dollar reduction of federal income taxes owed by owners/investors in qualified projects for tenants whose incomes are at or below 60% of County Median Income (CMI).
+The Housing Tax Credit (LIHTC) is a dollar-for-dollar reduction of federal income taxes owed by owners/investors in qualified projects for tenants whose incomes are at or below 60% of County Median Income (CMI).

 Each program year features specific information, including the appropriate QAP, application, award and reservation lists, fast facts, income and rent limits, and other pertinent information.